tenet-org/tenet-docs/docs/node/tutorials/upgrades/multichain.md

-# Tenet 2, Instructions
+# Multichain

-This document describes the steps for validators and full node operators, to upgrade successfully to the v2 release.
+This document describes the steps for validators and full node operators, to upgrade successfully to the v11.2.0 release.
-The v2 upgrade is a mandatory maintenence release which updates the following core libraries:
+The v11.2.0 upgrade is a mandatory maintenence release which updates the following core libraries:

 ## Instructions